Reconstruction of SINR Maps from Sparse Measurements using Group Equivariant Non-Expansive Operators: NUMERICAL RESULTS

-\begin{itemize} \item \textit{Munich:} In each leave‐one‐out trial, patterns are drawn from the eight “training” subregions (i.e., $8\times1608$ patterns) to set up the GENEO operator; the remaining subregion’s masked SINR map - given only the known entries indicated by \(\hat\psi\) - is reconstructed via GENEO operator.
+\begin{itemize} \item \textit{Munich:} In each leave‐one‐out trial, patterns are drawn from the eight ``training'' subregions (i.e., $8\times1608$ patterns) to set up the GENEO operator; the remaining subregion's masked SINR map, which is given only the known entries indicated by \(\hat\psi\), is reconstructed via GENEO operator.
 An example of patterns extracted is presented in Fig.~\ref{fig:patterns}. \item \textit{Paris:} All nine Munich subregions supply patterns (i.e., $9\times1608$ in total) for GENEO set up, and the four Paris subregions are subsequently reconstructed, one at a time, from their partial observations \(\hat\varphi\). \end{itemize} This setup ensures that GENEO leverages spatially equivariant operators from rich, minimally overlapping, local signal structures and applies them to reconstruct the full normalized SINR map \(\varphi\) under varying availability and noise conditions.
 In what follows, we use the argmax reconstruction strategy for all reconstructions evaluated with respect to the topological metric, and softmax reconstruction strategy with $K=50$ for those evaluated using MSE.

-\subsection{Baselines}
+\subsection{BASELINES}